smitP-7502/Projects/README.md

 As per fresher there are many ideas to create project, but in daily life i would like to play song when i am code or doing the other stuff.

 # Build of the project
-I devided whole prlject in the problems and make the modules.
+I devided whole project in the problems and make the modules.

 *1) Main.py*